Reading Bug Check Callback Data

 Displaying Secondary Callback Data

-There are two methods for displaying secondary callback data in Windows XP SP1, Windows Server 2003, and later versions of Windows.
+There are two methods for displaying secondary callback data.
 You can use the .enumtag command or you can write your own debugger extension.

 Each block of secondary callback data is identified by a GUID tag.
 This tag is specified by the Guid field of the (KBUGCHECK_SECONDARY_DUMP_DATA)ReasonSpecificData parameter passed to BugCheckSecondaryDumpDataCallback.